FD Ideal Fault code meaning, causes & how to fix it

 A boiler engineer can quickly determine if the problem is because the pump was installed vertically.

 If the boiler was installed in recent times, they may be able to repair it.
 If the pump has been damaged from poor placement, they may need to replace it all.

 It was an installation issue, and it is possible that you will still be covered under the warranty.

 Heating System Leaking

 Locate the source of the leak first.
-If the source of the leak is not apparent immediately, it may be necessary to inspect the whole heating system.
+If the source of the leak is not apparent immediately, it may be necessary to inspect the whole central heating system to ensure it is working.
 Repairing a leak can be costly and take a long time.

 For example, a damaged copper joint will be easy to spot and cost-effectively fix.
 Pump seals that have been damaged may require expensive replacement parts.